-KATHERINE L. HESTER was born in Dallas, Texas and raised in Athens, Georgia.
-Much of her life since has been spent shuttling back and forth between Texas and the deep(er) South.
-Her collection of stories Eggs for Young America was awarded the inaugural Bakeless Prize by author Francine Prose, selected by Barnes and Noble for its Discover New Writers promotion, and named a New York Times Notable Book.
+KATHERINE L. HESTER’S collection of stories Eggs for Young America was awarded the inaugural Bakeless Prize by author Francine Prose, selected by Barnes and Noble for its Discover New Writers promotion, and named a New York Times Notable Book of the Year.

-Hester’s New South includes both suburbia and nostalgia for a countryside once wild; her characters are continually surprised to find themselves on a domestic front where, beyond the edges of the maps they’ve been given, there might as easily be monsters as miracles.
+Hester’s New South encompasses suburbia and nostalgia for a countryside once wild; her characters are continually surprised to find themselves on a domestic front where, beyond the edges of the maps they’ve been given, there might as easily be monsters as miracles.

 She was born in Dallas, Texas and raised in Athens, Georgia.
 Much of her life since has been spent shuttling back and forth between Texas and the deep(er) South.
 She received a Bachelor’s degree in print journalism from the University of Georgia and an M.A. in English with a concentration in Creative Writing from the University of Texas at Austin, where she was awarded two James A. Michener Fellowships in Writing.
 She currently lives south of Interstate 20 in Atlanta, GA.